VladMinzatu/go-performance/README.md

 defer profile.Start(profile.TraceProfile, profile.Path(".")).Stop()
 ```

 It comes with its own UI to view thread and goroutine timelines.
+After running, `go tool trace trace.out`

-Can also be exported to Prometheus as metrics accessible through the metrics endpoint (e.g. https://github.com/MadhavJivrajani/gse).
+Can also be exported to Prometheus as metrics accessible through the metrics endpoint (e.g. https://github.com/MadhavJivrajani/gse - essentially it runs a go program with `GODEBUG=schedtrace=10 <binary>` and then it scans the stderr for "SCHED" and then parses those traces to extract metrics and pushes them to prometheus).

-`go tool trace trace.out`

 # Ideas